pulkit21273/Globetrotter/README.md

 ****🎯 Game Rules****
-> Guess the destination using provided clues.
+-Guess the destination using provided clues.
-> Use up to one hint (but it reduces your score).
+-Use up to one hint (but it reduces your score).
-> Select the correct answer from multiple options.
+-Select the correct answer from multiple options.

 ****🏆 Scoring System****